5 Questions for Fereshteh Toosi (MFA ’04)

 Fereshteh Toosi’s participatory artwork seeks to reconnect to the layers of human and other-than-human life, showing the interconnectedness of ecology and human history.
 Examples of their projects include a walking performance about lithium mining, an overnight camp for broadcasting the dawn chorus of birds, and an experimental documentary featuring food heritage stories called Shoebox Lunch.
 Their most recent project, School of Oil and Water, launches on October 16 and includes several current and former CMU community members.

 Toosi’s work has been supported by the University of Pennsylvania’s Program in Environmental Humanities, a Miami Live Arts Lab Alliance residency, and The Ellies Creator Award, among many others.
-They are an Associate Professor in the the digital area of the Art and Art History at Florida International University.
+They are an Associate Professor in the digital area of the Art and Art History at Florida International University.

 Tell us about how your work seeks to connect the natural world with our lived experiences and histories.